g-haine/phraise/docs/_posts/2014-05-17-a-port-scp-h-scp-amiltonian-approach-to-visual-servo-control-of-a-pick-and-place-system.md

 [Daniel A. Dirksz](authors/daniel-a-dirksz), [Jacquelien M.A.
 Scherpen](authors/jacquelien-m-a-scherpen), [Maarten Steinbuch](authors/maarten-steinbuch)

 ## Abstract
-In this paper, we take a port‐Hamiltonian approach to address the problem of image‐based visual servo control of a pick and place system.
-Through a coordinate transformation and a passive interconnection between mechanical system and camera dynamics we realize a closed‐loop system that is port‐Hamiltonian.
+In this paper, we take a port‐<jats:styled-content style="fixed-case">H</jats:styled-content>amiltonian approach to address the problem of image‐based visual servo control of a pick and place system.
+Through a coordinate transformation and a passive interconnection between mechanical system and camera dynamics we realize a closed‐loop system that is port‐<jats:styled-content style="fixed-case">H</jats:styled-content>amiltonian.
 The resulting control strategy depends only on the camera states and it can be proven that the closed‐loop system is also asymptotically stable.
 Furthermore, a region of attraction is defined for which asymptotic stability holds.

 ## Citation
 - **Journal:** Asian Journal of Control